4th Annual Poe-it Like Poe Poetry Contest

 • Poems must contain a title.

 • Your poem must be original work.
-Please do not use AI.
+AI generated work is an automatic disqualification.

 Poe-it Like Poe